heweiron/heweiron.github.io/projects/PokemonFight.md

 It is a interactive game with Pokemon battle simulation.
 Two players will alternate turns on the same computer.

+I developed this game based on the assignment data of ICS211.
+The original assignment is to build a word game that will display sentence and ask user to type input to run the game.
+I developed it to a GUI and add some picture to let it looks nicer.

+This is my first game project and it teach me the basic knowledge of developing a game.

 Playing Guide:
   First, choose your Pokemon from top menu [Pokemon Avaliable], then click [Make Pokemon 1] or [Make Pokemon 2] button to creat a new      Pokemon.
 Pokemon will have ramdom CP and HP based on Pokemon's species.
   Sencond, click [Fight] button, the program will  ramdomly choose one of the player to start first.